SailNav. Search

 O (Oscar) O (Oscar): Man overboard.

-P (Papa) P (Papa): All persons should report on board as the vessel is about to proceed to sea (in harbour).
+P (Papa) P (Papa): All persons should report on board as the vessel is about to proceed to sea (in port).

 R (Romeo) R (Romeo): Received.